-I hereby declare that the project entitled "DOCUMENTATION AND NUTRITIVE of B.Sc Nutrition and Dietetics is a record of original research work done by me under the supervision and guidance of Dr. Soumya P.S,, Assistant Professor, Department of Clinical
+I hereby declare that the project entitled "DOCUMENTATION AND NUTRITIVE submitted in partial fulfillment of the requirement for the award of the degree of B.Sc Nutrition and Dietetics is a record of original research work done by me under the supervision and guidance of Dr. Soumya P.S., Assistant Professor, Department of Clinical Nutrition and full of any other degree/diploma/fellowship or the similar titles to any candidate of any other university.

-EVALUATION OF TRADITIONAL FOODS OF KERALA - PALAKKAD
+EVALUATION OF TRADITIONAL FOODS OF KERALA - THRISSUR DISTRICT",